 If you don’t have it, don’t worry, the bail agent can get it when they contact the jail.
 Once you know the bail amount, our agent will advise what it will cost to post bond and anything else required to expedite the defendant’s release.

 That usually depends on where the defendant is being held.
-Local police stations generally take an hour, but county jails can range from three – eight hours.
+Local police stations generally take an hour, but county jails, like TGK, can range from three – eight hours.
 Immigration may take up to six hours, and federal facilities two – three.

 If you think the defendant is going to flee, contact your bondsman as soon as possible to review what options are available to you.
 If a defendant fails to appear before the court, he is considered a fugitive and a bench warrant is issued for their arrest.
 The bail bond agent makes every effort to locate the fugitive and return them to custody.
 However, if the bail bond agent is unable to locate the fugitive the bail agent must pay the entire bond amount to the court.
 The bail bond agent can recover the cost by turning to the collateral to reimburse the loss.